 - Blood leaking from the blood vessel – blood clot formation is caused by blood leaking from the blood vessel.
 However, this particular procedure is helpful since the clot prevents severe bleeding at the location of the injury.
 Some examples of bleeding that can benefit from blood clot formation are broken bones, scrapes or cuts, nosebleed, and strains or sprains.

 - Blood clots in the heart – when a person is diagnosed with arterial fibrillation, the atrium or upper chamber of the heart loses its ability to beat in a typical fashion.
 Instead of beating in an organized way, it jiggles, and this caused the blood to remain stagnant in the walls of the atrium.
 After a long time, this could potentially lead to tiny blood clot formation.
 Moreover, clots can also accumulate in the ventricle right after the person suffers from a heart attack because some part of the heart muscle is wounded and loses its ability to contract properly.
-Since the injured area has no means to contract with the rest of the heart area normally, the blood will begin to stagnate or pool, resulting in a case of clot formation.
+Since the injured area has no means to contract with the rest of the heart area normally, the blood will begin to stagnate or pool, resulting in a case of clot formation and impotence.

 Diagnosis and Treatment